 The business's legal name and address; the name, email address, and phone number of a contact person for the business; and the business's internet address is posted to a listing of qualified Wisconsin businesses.

 May a business file an amended registration request to update contact information, address, or other information provided with a registration be updated?

 Yes.
 An amended registration may be submitted by submitting a second registration request through the Register Qualified Business online application within the filing period for the registration year.

 I started doing business in Wisconsin in 2022.
 How do I register my business for 2022?

-If you are qualified to register as a qualified Wisconsin business for 2020 based on your 2019 tax year, you are considered a qualified Wisconsin business for 2019.
-To be added to the Internet listing of 2019 qualified Wisconsin businesses, when completing your online registration for 2021, in the first section of the online registration under the question "Did the business start operations in Wisconsin last year," select yes.
+If you are qualified to register as a qualified Wisconsin business for 2021 based on your 2020 tax year, you are considered a qualified Wisconsin business for 2020.
+To be added to the Internet listing of 2020 qualified Wisconsin businesses, when completing your online registration for 2021, in the first section of the online registration under the question "Did the business start operations in Wisconsin last year," select yes.

 Should the number of employees and amount of payroll and property of a disregarded entity be included in the parent company registration to be a qualified Wisconsin business?